-This section should give you a quick overview of how to do many common tasks.
-We're using screenshots from Galaxy here, so if you're using the command-line version then you can easily follow the given examples by typing the program name and the help option (e.g. /deepTools/bin/bamCoverage -help), which will show you all the parameters and options (most of them named very similarly to those in Galaxy).
+This section should give you an overview of how to do many common tasks.
+We're using screenshots from Galaxy here.
+If you're using the command-line version you can easily follow the given examples since the vast majority of parameters is either indicated in Galaxy, too.
+Otherwise, just type the program name and the help option (e.g.

+/deepTools/bin/bamCoverage --help), which will show you all the parameters and options available.
+Alternatively, you can follow the respective link to the tool documentation here on readthedocs.